 Note: (1) The Nomura I-View Index is based on data collected by this survey and expressed as a diffusion index.
-The calculation method is as follows: ([(Number of responses indicating expected rise in share prices in the next three months) minus (number of responses indicating expected fall in share prices in the next three months)] divided by number of respondents) x 100.
+The calculation method is as follows: ([(Number of responses indicating expected rise in share prices in the next three months)) minus (number of responses indicating expected fall in share prices in the next three months)) divided by number of respondents) x 100.
 The figure for January 2010 used here excludes those respondents who projected the Nikkei Average would be flat.
 (2) The Nomura I-View Index ranges from -100 to +100.
-The closer to +100 the figure is, the more bullish the outlook held by individual investors.
+The closer to +100 the figure is, the more bearish the outlook held by individual investors.
 The closer to -100 the figure is, the more bearish the outlook held by individual investors.

-The combined proportion of respondents expecting the Nikkei Average to rise over the next three months was 64.4%, up 1.6ppt from 62.8% in the last survey.
-The proportion of respondents expecting a "rise of about 1,000 points" remained the largest, and was up 4.8ppt m-m, the largest rise of any option.
-The next-largest increase was in the proportion of investors expecting a "fall of about 1,000 points."
-The largest m-m decline, of 3.3ppt, was in the proportion of respondents expecting a rise of "about 2,000 points," and the proportions of respondents expecting declines of "about 2,000 points" and of "more than 2,000 points" were also both down m-m.
-This suggests to us that fewer individual investors are expecting large moves in share prices (Figure 2).
+The combined proportion of respondents expecting the Nikkei Average to rise over the next three months was 72.3%, down 1.3ppt from 73.6% in the last survey.
+The proportion of respondents expecting a "rise of about 1,000 points" accounted for the majority at 54.6%, up 1.5ppt m-m.
+The proportion expecting a "fall of about 1,000 points" was up 2.6ppt m-m, the largest rise of all.
+Meanwhile, the proportion of respondents expecting fluctuations of "of about 2,000 points" or "more than 2,000 points" declined m-m regardless of whether they expected rises or falls.
+It appears that fewer respondents are expecting large fluctuations in share prices (Figure 2).